alghurabi0/alx-system_engineering-devops/README.md

-This readme file is a description for the shell basics project of alx software engineering course.
+This readme file is a description for the shell basics project of alx software engineering course /n this is new line.